 Thus we began our search for an eye doctor with experience working with non-verbal autistic children.
 The closest one we found was about an hour away, but knowing how important this was, we booked an appointment.

 The appointment took a while since they tried normal testing procedures first having him read the letters off of a line.
-Surprise, surprise, that didn’t work.
+Surprise, surprise, that didn’t work with someone who is non-verbal.

 From this test, we could find that not only did he need glasses, but that his eyesight was fairly bad.
-Our son is farsighted, which meant he could see things up close, which is why we didn’t know there was a problem.
+Our son is nearsighted, which meant he could see things up close, which is why we didn’t know there was a problem.
+Coloring, playing with a tablet, or game pieces near him was no problem.
+Looking across the room however way.
 And yes, we felt guilty, but without him being able to tell us, it was hard to know.
 He doesn’t run into things around the house, and he could work with toys and utensils up close, so there was just no way of knowing.

 Picking the Right Glasses